lyndonpanton/knights-travails/README.md

 ## Description

-An algorithm which determines the shortest amount of turns in would take a knight to get from any one square on a chessboard, to any other square on a chessboard.
+An algorithm which determines the least amount of turns in would take a knight to get from any one square on a chessboard, to any other square on a chessboard.